sisinflab/KGUF/README.md

 ## Usage

-Here we describe the steps to reproduce the results presented in the paper.
+Here, we describe the steps to reproduce the results presented in the paper.
 Furthermore, we provide a description of how the experiments have been configured.

 ### Reproduce Paper Results